Board of Trustees

 TRUSTEE

 Effie Turnbull Sanders is a current St. James' parent and she brings over two decades of experience advancing the rights of underserved Los Angeles communities to lead the South Los Angeles Transit Empowerment Zone (SLATE-Z) as its Executive Director.
-Previously, Effie was Assistant General Counsel to theb Los Angeles Unified School District (LAUSD) and an attorney with Richards, Watson & Gershon.
-Effie is the past vice-chair of the state's coastal commission and a member of the congressional council for Congresswoman Karen Bass.
-She has previously was a presidential appointee to the executive staff of the United States Commission on Civil Rights.
+Previously, Effie was Assistant General Counsel to the Los Angeles Unified School District (LAUSD) and an attorney with Richards, Watson & Gershon.
+Effie is the past vice-chair of the state's coastal commission and a member of the congressional council for Mayor Karen Bass.
+She previously was a presidential appointee to the executive staff of the United States Commission on Civil Rights.
 Effie earned both her undergraduate degree and law degree from the University of California at Los Angeles.

 ADAM WOLF